Dragon121222/DSYS/README.md

 The DAPP holds the main functions and code to run various apps defined throughout the system.
 By organizing my code this way and not having indivaual projects per app, I have a centralized system and no need to rebuild stuff like the cmakelist files which would be unique to each project.

+Turns out I may be using this as more than just a system to do specific things.
+It's more like a general way which I am organizing information.